University of Greenwich2016 League Table Ranking 107

-- The university has three iconic campuses in London and Kent, and a heritage of education, discovery and technological innovation.
+- The university has iconic campuses in London and Kent, and a heritage of education, discovery and technological innovation.
 An ambitious institution, it takes an innovative and modern approach to teaching, research and enterprise, and is thoroughly committed to making sure that students achieve their potential.

 Location and Transport

 - The university’s campuses in south-east London and Kent all offer modern, hi-tech facilities within magnificient and historic settings.

 - The largest campus is centred on the Old Royal Naval College in Greenwich, at the heart of a UNESCO World Heritage Site on the banks of the River Thames and next to Greenwich Royal Park.

 - The Avery Hill Campus in Eltham enjoys a parkland setting, and the Medway Campus features redbrick Edwardian buildings in Chatham Maritime, Kent.